-Required: Grades 9, 10, 11, 12 (Beginning with class of 2022 except for those who completed Algebra 2 as freshmen in 2018-2019)
+Required: Grades 9, 10, 11, 12

 Prerequisite: Algebra 1

 This course covers geometry through exploration of concepts with hands on activities, drawings, diagrams, integration with algebra, and the development of logical reasoning and application to the real world.
 Topics include transformations, triangle congruence, properties of polygons (specifically quadrilaterals and triangles), trigonometry, surface area, and volume.
 Students will have opportunities to complete two secure Geometry work samples.